Dutch Open (golf): History and sponsorship

 The event was cancelled in 2020 for the first time since 1945 due to the COVID-19 pandemic.

 The event returned in 2021, with a new venue: Bernardus Golf in Cromvoirt.
 However the tournament name had been reverted back to the Dutch Open as KLM had decided to drop its title sponsorship duties.
+In 2023, after a short pause, KLM decided to lend its name back to the tournament.